 It was an eerie feeling, the streets were empty, stores and restaurants had closed down.
-It felt like it could have been the day after a major disaster, then I realized it is a major disaster.
+It felt like the day after a major disaster.
 There is so much misinformation, politicizing the virus and the response, and worst of all no national leadership.
 We are absolutely in the middle of a major disaster and we're trying to be safe and care for ourselves and our families, doing the best we can.

 In the midst of all this, I started to get a feeling of despair and resignation.
 That we are a flawed species, in spite of all the talk about peace, love, and understanding, we are pretty much ready to let ignorance, greed and hate determine our future, or demise, as we navigate this pandemic.
 I spend a lot of time thinking about this, probably on the verge of obsessive, how to change it, wondering if we could ever become a better animal and start to care for, respect, and help each other through this.